wridgeu/UI5ers-live-manifest/README.md

 > [!NOTE]
 > Check `{}` - Schema Validation Status Bar.
 >
-> It can happen (especially in BASP due to reset of configs) that you do not have any validation.
+> It can happen (especially in BAS due to reset of configs) that you do not have any validation.
 This is due to no default formatter being configured.
 >
 > If the validation isn't updated once it was set: reload schema cache (command palette), navigate to different file & back, reload window or restart editor.